Welcome to Leonardtown Elementary School - Home of the Ospreys

 If you would like to purchase, please complete the order form attached and return to the main office in an envelope to the attention of Michelle Roberts.
 Cash & Checks (payable to LES) accepted.
 If you have any question, you can contact Michelle Roberts at 301-475-0250 x103 or email@example.com

-RUNNING CLUB: Due to the cold & snow, the spring running club session is being rescheduled to begin on Monday, April 4th and run until May 9th (6 sessions, Rain Date May 16).
+RUNNING CLUB: Spring Running Club begins Monday, April 4th and run until May 9th (6 sessions, Rain Date May 16).
 The LES Tech Trek date TBD.
 Students should wear appropriate clothing and running shoes and bring bottled water.
 The session times are 3:45-4:45.
 Parents should pick-up students promptly at 4:45 in the front of the school.

 Leonardtown Elementary School located in the heart of Leonardtown, Maryland is a place where students learn, experience, and succeed.
 Our student body consists of approximately 500 students in Pre-Kindergarten through fifth grade.
 Each day our students are welcomed by our many dedicated staff members.
 Student achievement is our number one priority.
 All of our teachers, support staff, and administrative staff work collaboratively to ensure that "learning for every student" occurs every day.